Maggie L. Walker: Childhood

 Maggie Lena Draper was born on July 15, 1864, the daughter of Elizabeth Draper and Eccles Cuthbert.
 (Note: She was previously thought by most scholars to have been born in 1867 until 2009.
 When she married Armistead Walker Jr. in 1886, her birth year was stated to be 1864.)
 Her mother, a former slave, was an assistant cook at the Van Lew estate in Church Hill of Richmond, Virginia, where she met Cuthbert, an Irish American journalist for the New York Herald, based in Virginia.
 There is no record of a marriage between Draper and Cuthbert.
 Draper was employed by Elizabeth Van Lew, an abolitionist and philanthropist who had been a spy for the Union during the Civil War (1861–1865) in the Confederate capital city of Richmond.
 Draper married William Mitchell, a butler at the Van Lew estate, soon after Maggie Walker's birth.
 In 1870, Maggie's half-brother, Johnnie Mitchell was born to Elizabeth and William Mitchell.

 After William Mitchell became headwaiter at the Saint Charles Hotel, the Mitchell family moved to their own home on College Alley off Broad Street, near Miss Van Lew's home, where Walker and her half-brother Johnnie were raised.
 The house was near the First African Baptist Church which, like many black churches at the time, was an economic, political, and social center for the local black community.
 After the untimely death of William Mitchell, Walker's mother supported her family by working as a laundress.
 Walker attended the newly formed Richmond Public Schools and helped her mother by delivering clean clothes.
+Starting in first grade, Walker attended the Valley School where she studied for an estimated eight years.
+She then went on to the Navy Hill School for two years, and the Richmond Colored Normal School for her final year of schooling.

 When she was fourteen years old, Walker joined the local council of the Independent Order of St. Luke.
 This fraternal organization was originally established as a burial society in 1867 in Baltimore, Maryland by Mary Prout.
 The Independent Order of St. Luke ministered to the sick and aged, promoted humanitarian causes, and provided long-term economic and social support in the post-slavery, Reconstruction-era United States by acting cooperatively to provide African Americans with access to education, healthcare, banking, and insurance, among other services.

 Walker graduated from the Richmond Colored Normal School in 1883, part of the segregated Richmond public school system.
 The black students were to receive diplomas in a church, while white students would walk in a theater.
 The black seniors protested at the split graduation and the choice of a church as their venue, and their principal informed them they could only combine events if seating was segregated.
 The students decided to graduate from their school's auditorium, and attendee Wendell Dabney claimed that this was "the first school strike of Negroes in America."
 Ten students graduated from the Richmond Colored Normal School that year, including Walker, Dabney, and businessperson Mary Burrell.